MURDERERS OF LOVE - “MOTEL” EP

 WHO IS PLAYING ON THE ALBUM?

 One by one, I enlisted the help of some incredibly talented friends...some from old bands, some were musician friends made over the years, and even a couple of soccer dads who turned out to be amazing musicians in hiding.
 I have called in every favor, scratched, clawed and scraped this thing together...and I got lucky.
 I have extremely generous and talented friends.
-Over the course of the last year we have been slowly-but-surely recording this album, making sure nothing is a compromise, and coming up with something we are all proud of.
+Over the course of the last year we have been slowly-but-surely recording this album, coming up with something we are all proud of.
 Here are the amazing people who helped make this album a reality:

 Rob Quillen: Rob and I have been in several bands together over the years and he is, for the most part, the only drummer I have really played with.
 I'm fortunate to have lucked into such a talented musician.
 But Rob had a much larger role on this album besides just playing drums.
 Originally Rob was going to play drums and help remix one song, then do a "quick master" at the end.
 After mixing that first song, we knew that he had to take on the rest of the album and make it just as good.
 We have spent weeks and weeks mixing the entire album, dissecting songs, fixing tracks, rerecording parts, adding, subtracting, and making sure that, when we put our names on this album, it's something to be proud of.
 But it doesn't stop there.
 Rob is also mastering the album at his studio, The Parish.
 And is even throwing in a little surprise instrumental at the end of the album that he is composing as a reprise of the final song.
 Be sure to wait for it.
 Rob started as the drummer, and ended up as co-producer, mixer, mastering guru, and composer.
 How's that for a friend?
 Rob is also known as the drummer in Deliverance Machine, former drummer of Villain, The Deadlites and Acid 9, and a talented composer of film, video games and corporate videos.
 You can check out his work at: Rob Quillen Music.